 The dust from digging out guano – accomplished with pickaxes in place of machines to now not scare away the birds or harm their habitat – is so thick that government-issued face masks are rendered useless.

-The ammonia, the men say, damages their lungs, and ticks carried over by the birds additionally pose risks.
+The men say ammonia damages their lungs, and ticks carried over by the birds also pose risks.

-The workday, which starts at 5 am and may encompass sifting pebbles and feathers from the bird droppings and wearing 50kg luggage by way of hand, is unbearable for some.
+The workday, which starts at 5 am and may encompass sifting pebbles and feathers from the bird droppings and wearing 50kg of luggage by hand, is unbearable for some.

 “Many guys who come for the first time simplest stay for a month, a fortnight, sometimes simply one week … they can not address the work, with the smell … they crack.
 They’re not used to running so hard,” says one guy.
-“The older humans are the ones who were remaining – they may be already used to working here.”
+“The older humans are the remaining ones – they may be already used to working here.”

 Those who do live are housed and fed on the island and live far away from their families.

 “We pass over our families plenty, but what can we do?” says one worker.
-“This activity is the only way we will manage to pay for to dress and feed them.
-Our loved ones have to remember the fact that, even if psychologically, it’s hard.”
+“This activity is the only way we will pay to dress and feed them.
+Our loved ones must remember that, even if psychologically, it’s hard.”